 Judge Parry who heard this case was himself clearly at home in theatrical circles as he was an author & playwright of children's stories.
 One of his books, Katawampus was staged in 1924 at the Rusholme Theatre.
 See the photograph below.

-To the present date there is no photograph of either the interior or exterior of the concert hall, but I have discovered one description of the interior and the atmosphere from a letter written in 1980.
+To the present date there is no photograph of the exterior of the concert hall, but I have a photograph of the interior that quite matches the description of the interior and gives a good sense of the atmosphere from a letter written in 1980.
 Mrs Ethel Walmsley of Hathersage Road said,

 'I was a regular going every week to Leslies in the good old, bad old days - we lived at Belle Vue and used to get the 53 tramcar down to the Birch Villa.
 The concert parties were like those we saw on holidays at the Piers & Pavilions.
 The theatre itself was an intimate little place, tip-up plush seats with lace covers were 1/6d, other tip-up seats were 1/-, then to sit on forms were 9d, there was also a promenade along the sides, standing there cost 6d.
 We had some happy & enjoyable nights there and the memories remain with us.
 It was very sad for us regulars when Leslies had to close down after so many happy years when the heart was young and we were enjoying it so much.'

 The photograph below of the interior of Harry Leslie's Rusholme Pavilion is dated 1915.
 The tented roof would appear to be held up by the three posts in the centre of the picture, the plush seats in the front rows and the wooden forms at the rear.
 Also interesting is the back-drop of local advertisements!